 Issue: The calendar template at present is limited as fonts must remain small-ish for all activities & events to fit in.
 In addition, edits can be time consuming due to formatting.

 Solution: Move to a web-Word document template that allows us to 1.
 Increase fonts for readability

 2. Merge the calendar and special events into a single, user-friendly document

-3. Collaborate in a shared doc to avoid a number of hard-to-track revisions.
+3. Collaborate in a shared doc to avoid a number of hard-to-track revisions

 Issue: Updates from Roxana arrive in a piecemeal fashion in a series of emails over a few weeks.
 By the time we finished the August calendar, we were on version 12.